boostup/react-semantic-ui-kit/README.md

 This doesn't feel so far fetched given [the rich component library](https://react.semantic-ui.com/introduction) that Semantic UI has brought to the community.

 ## Composition vs Inheritance
 This project shouldn't be extremely long or difficult.
-The tasks here consist in developping new components on top of existing ones found in the Semantic UI React component library.
+The tasks here consist in developing new components on top of existing ones found in the Semantic UI React component library.
 Most of the work should be achievable mainly through composition.
 _[Please read section 'composition vs inheritance' from the React documentation.](https://reactjs.org/docs/composition-vs-inheritance.html)_